ameyaghatpande/Student-alcohol-impact/README.md

-# Student-alcohol-impact-
+# Student-alcohol-impact
-Academic Data science project analyzing the impact of alcohol consumption and family relationship on students grades.using multiple libra
+Academic Data science project analyzing the impact of alcohol consumption and family relationship on students grades.
+Used multiple libraries in python for EDA and machine learning